Most submittal tools build you a list. We build the submittals.

 What makes SubPro different

 Most tools stop at the list.
-SubPro is built for the work that comes next: assembled documentation, source proof, chat context, and handoff.
+SubPro is built for the work that comes after it: the documents, the proof, and the handoff.

-Competitors generate the submittal list; your team still hunts down the documents.
-SubPro pairs the log with available supporting documentation so the handoff starts closer to review.
+Most tools generate the submittal list.
+Your team still hunts down the documents.
+SubPro pairs the log with package evidence so the handoff starts closer to review.

-Every line traces back to source context and keeps review flags visible, so your team can verify quickly instead of blind-trust.
+Every line traces back to source context and keeps review flags visible, so your team can verify quickly instead of trusting blindly.

 Ask the full spec book for buried requirements or ask the submittal log about rows, flags, references, and package context.